dmbarbour/awelon/ABC.md

 ## ABCD

 None yet!
 ABCD will begin after U+00C0, and will develop according to empirical analysis of common subprogram patterns that offer effective compression and optimization benefits.

+## Under Consideration

+Possibly allow affine and relevant properties on the unit token.
+May still construct with `v`, destroy with `c`, but would limit user's ability to copy with `^` or erase with `%`.
+Might better represent extensible structure.